harness/developer-hub/docs/platform/7_Connectors/ref-source-repo-provider/bitbucket-connector-settings-reference.md

 :::tip

-Bitbucket Data Center (On-Prem) accounts may use a `<domain-name>:<port>` format for the authority portion of SSH URLs, for example `bitbucket.your-company.com:8080`.
+There are several different formats possible for Bitbucket Data Center (On-Prem) accounts, such as `bitbucket.myorg.com`, `bitbucket.my.org.com`, and so on.
+You may also need to use a `<domain-name>:<port>` format for the authority portion of SSH URLs, for example `bitbucket.myorg.com:8080`.
 This depends on your server and firewall configuration.
+If the connection test fails, make sure you've used the appropriate URL format.

 ![Bitbucket connector Details settings configured to connect to an On-Prep account using an SSH URL with a port number.](./static/bitbucket-connector-settings-reference-ssh-with-port.png)